Johnnybyzhang/budgeted-vickrey/behavioral_scientist/README.md

 - Avoid deception; disclose that bids are capped by remaining budget.
 - Anonymize any stored identifiers and follow IRB guidance.

+Generated data following the observed behaviour of class assignment at [CSV File](./all_apps_wide-2025-09-11.csv)